-Upon completion of the 40-credit program, you may apply for a Certificate of Achievement.
+Upon completion of the 40-credit certificate program, you may apply for an Advanced Certificate.
 Upon completion of the 66-credit program, you may apply for an Associate in Applied Science degree.
 Certificate requirements may be applied to the degree program.

 If you are planning to transfer to a four-year college or university, you should become familiar with your chosen school's requirements.
-See your Advisor for assistance in developing your Student Education Plan or visit
+See your Advisor for assistance in developing your Student Education Plan or visit lakemichigancollege.edu/transfer.